apache/shenyu-website/content/en/projects/shenyu/data-sync/index.md

 Gateway is the entrance of request and it is a very important part in micro service architecture, therefore the importance of gateway high availability is self-evident.
 When we use gateway, we have to change configuration such as flow rule, route rule for satisfying business requirement.
 Therefore, the dynamic configuration of the gateway is an important factor to ensure the high availability of the gateway.

-In the actual use of Shenyu Gateway, users also feedback some problems:
+In the actual use of Apache ShenYu Gateway, users also feedback some problems:

-* ShenYu depends on ZooKeeper, how to use Etcd, Consul, Nacos and other registry center?
+* Apache ShenYu depends on ZooKeeper, how to use Etcd, Consul, Nacos and other registry center?

-* ShenYu depends on Redis and InfluxDB, and do not use limiting plugins or monitoring plugins.
+* Apache ShenYu depends on Redis and InfluxDB, and do not use limiting plugins or monitoring plugins.
 Why need these?

 * Why not use configuration center for configuration synchronization?